MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 * **2D** - A two-dimensional representation of the fixed-point trajectories using two variables selected with the check-boxes.
 * **3D** - A three-dimensional representation of the fixed-point trajectories using three variables selected with the check-boxes.

+These options also apply to the *Phase Portrait* analysis.

 ##### Toolbar

 A toolbar provided below the menu options provides a number of plot manipulation tools.
 These include standard <span style="font-family:Courier;">Matlab</span>